• Skip to primary navigation

 12. Mesh Laundry Bag for Bath Toys

-13. Shelf Racks for Extra Cabinet Space
+13. Shelves for Extra Cabinet Space

 I like to use a wire or plastic rack under the sink or inside a cabinet to create extra shelf space.
 It’s perfect for stacking towels, baskets, or even your toilet paper stash.
 You’ll be amazed at how much more you can fit in a small space without it feeling cluttered.